-- a) All proposed new residential development applications must include cycle storage facilities based on one per one or two-bedroom dwelling or two per three-bedroom dwellings. - b) All new non-residential development applications must include covered and secure storage space in accordance with the latest guidance issued by Havant Borough Council.
+- a) All proposed new residential development applications should include cycle storage facilities based on one per one or two-bedroom dwelling or two per three- or more bedroom dwellings. - b) All new non-residential development applications should include covered and secure storage space in accordance with the most recent technical standards prepared by Havant Borough Council.